Chocolate Mint Protein Bars (No-Bake, Gluten-Free)

 Ingredients & Substitutions

-Here is everything you need to make the best homemade protein bars:
+Here is everything you need to make the best chocolate mint protein bars:

 A close-up of gluten-free chocolate mint protein bars with cashews and minced leaves.